isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-dr-carl-schoonover-on-being-sure.md

 The National Information Literacy Programme promotes four simple steps – Source, Understand, Research and Evaluate – to assess information.

-<i>Currently an established neuroscience postdoctoral fellow in the Axel Laboratory at Columbia University, Dr Carl Schoonover is also the acclaimed author of Portraits of the Mind: Visualizing the Brain from Antiquity to the 21st Century (Abrams, November 2010), a book that chronicles the fascinating exploration of the brain through images.
+<i>Currently an established neuroscience postdoctoral fellow in the Axel Laboratory at Columbia University, Dr Carl Schoonover is also the acclaimed author of</i> Portraits of the Mind: Visualizing the Brain from Antiquity to the 21st Century <i>(Abrams, November 2010), a book that chronicles the fascinating exploration of the brain through images.
 Watch his illuminating TED Presentation on this subject at: http://www.ted.com/talks/carl_schoonover_how_to_ look_inside_the_brain.html</i>

 <i>To view a full video of the exclusive interview with Dr Carl Schoonover, as well as highlights of S.U.R.E.
 Day, please visit: http://nlb.gov.sg/SURE</i>